Heat Illness Prevention Program

 Constant awareness of and respect for heat illness prevention procedures and compliance with all applicable UC Riverside safety rules is mandatory.

-Employees may report any safety concerns to their supervisor, EH&S @ (951) 827-5528, or using the EH&S Report an Incident, Injury, or Safety Concern form.
+Employees are encouraged to report any safety concerns to their supervisor first.
+Represented employees should also follow the reporting procedures for their specific contracts.
+All employees can also report to EH&S @ (951) 827-5528, or using the EH&S Report an Incident, Injury, or Safety Concern form.
 All reports made to EH&S can be made anonymously and there are never any consequences for reporting safety concerns.

 Supervisors may issue warnings to employees and implement disciplinary actions up to and including termination for failure to follow the guidelines of this program.